glassroom/goom_ssm_rnn/README.md

 # goom_ssm_rnn

-Reference implementation of a deep RNN that captures dependencies with a non-diagonal state-space model (SSM) over [generalized orders of magnitude](https://github.com/glassroom/generalized_orders_of_magnitude) (GOOMs), executable in parallel via a prefix scan, allowing recurrent states to fluctuate freely over a greater dynamic range of real values than previously possible.
+Reference implementation of a deep RNN that captures dependencies with a non-diagonal state-space model (SSM), executable in parallel via a prefix scan, over [generalized orders of magnitude](https://github.com/glassroom/generalized_orders_of_magnitude) (GOOMs), allowing recurrent states to fluctuate freely over a greater dynamic range of real values than previously possible.

 ## Installing